 Skip to main content

 For providers that support OIDC discovery (Auth0, Google with OIDC configuration, Azure AD), consider using OIDC Proxy for automatic configuration.
-OIDC Proxy extends OAuth Proxy to automatically discover endpoints from the provider’s /.well-known/openid-configuration URL, simplifying setup.
+OIDC Proxy extends the OAuth proxy to automatically discover endpoints from the provider’s /.well-known/openid-configuration URL, simplifying setup.

 Implementation